Communication between the client and the server ¶

 val from : (unit -> 'a option Lwt.t) -> 'a t val create : unit -> 'a t * ('a option -> unit)

 Function Lwt_stream.from makes possible to create a stream where a new value is added each time a function returns.
 Function Lwt_stream.create returns a stream and a function to push new values to the stream.

 - Channels created with Eliom_comet.Channel.create have a buffer with a limited size.
-Message are read from the stream as soon as they are available, i.e. for stream created with Lwt_stream.from, that means that the function is called another time as soon as the previous one terminate.
+Message are read from the stream as soon as they are available, i.e. for stream created with Lwt_stream.from, that means that the function is called another time as soon as the previous one terminates.
 For stream created with Lwt_stream.create, this is as soon as they are pushed.
-If the client missed too many messages (more than the size of the buffer) it will receive an exception Eliom_comet.Channel_full when reading data from the stream.
+If the client misses too many messages (more than the size of the buffer) it will receive an exception Eliom_comet.Channel_full when reading data from the stream.